 Physical installation of a brand-new phone line requires planning.
-This begins with a line check, an automated procedure performed by the provider you're planning to move to.
+This begins with a line check - an automated procedure performed by the provider to who you're planning to move.

-Phone lines on the BT network can all be checked regardless of who your intended provider is (except for Virgin Media).
-A central database is available to providers, enabling them to quickly establish whether the line is active, and suitable for voice and data.
+Phone lines on the BT network can all be checked, regardless of who your intended phone provider is.
+There’s a central database that's available to providers, which enables them to quickly establish whether the line is active and suitable for voice and data.

-Once the suitability of a line is established, it can be activated for instant use, or scheduled for physical activation.
-If you're switching between providers on the BT network, this should be instantaneous, but for new builds, second lines, and switching from Virgin Media, an engineer visit is required.
+Once the suitability of a line is established, it can be activated for instant use or scheduled for physical activation.
+If you're switching between providers on the BT phone line network, this should be instantaneous, but for new builds, second lines, and switching from Virgin Media or another network, an engineer visit is required.

-For a new line, access to the property is required, and there will often be some drilling required.
-A new socket must also be installed.
+For a new line, access to the property is required.
+A new master socket must also be installed.

-Various factors will impact how long it takes to install a new phone line.
-The actual work usually takes no more than a couple of hours, during which your home is connected to the relevant network, a phone socket installed, and speed and signal integrity tests carried out.
-Of course problems can occur and may delay things, and it could take longer if additional work is required outside the property.
+The actual work on the day usually takes no more than a couple of hours.
+Your home is connected to the relevant network, a phone socket is installed, and speed and signal integrity tests are carried out.
+Of course, there could be problems, and it could take longer if any work needs to be done outside the property.